SilenMe/Data-Science-Projects/README.md

 # advance-Data-Science-Projects
-the projects are medium to hard range data science projects.
+the repository contains advance data science work.

 to know more, read the read.md in the project consisiting folders